-Having survived the violence of his first full moon out of a cage, Hunter isn’t looking forward to his first new moon.
-Ophelia offers to be the woman who sates his needs during the three long days of sexual fury, but he can’t abide the thought of hurting her in a state of mindless lust.
-Especially since she longs to settle into a respectable life, and his needs are anything but respectable.
+Having survived the violence of his first full moon out of a cage, Hunter now faces his first new moon.
+He’s almost gotten a handle on his unacceptable lust for Ophelia when she makes him an offer he should –but can’t–refuse: to be the woman who sates his desires during the new moon’s three long days of sexual fury.
+Never mind the chance that he could hurt her–she longs to settle into a respectable life, and what he wants from her is anything but respectable.

 Their mutual goal is simple: avoid entanglements.
-It’s a solid plan, at least until a vampire drug lord and a couple of nosy Guild representatives force them to work together to defend their friends and everything they hold dear—including each other.
+It’s a solid plan–until a vampire drug lord and a couple of nosy Guild representatives force them to work together to defend their friends and everything they hold dear.

 Read an Excerpt